FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/assemble_service.md

 ## 2. AssembleTransactionService

-AssembleTransactionService integrates TransactionManager, ContractCodec, and TransactionDecoderService, and the user only needs to pass in the parameters of the calling contract, and the returned result contains the parsed contract return value.。
+AssembleTransactionService integrates TransactionManager, ContractCodec, and TransactionDecoderService, and the user only needs to pass in the parameters of the calling contract, and the returned result contains the parsed contract return value。

 AssembleTransactionService can switch the dependent TransactionManager.
-The default value is DefaultTransactionManager and the default value is ProxySignTransactionManager.。
+The default value is DefaultTransactionManager and the default value is ProxySignTransactionManager。

 ### 2.1 Interface List